210712-Richard/2107-Reactive/notes/Java/reactive.md

 * **Observable**: an object that receives data from a data source and allows an observer to subscribe to changes to it's state.

 ### Subjects
+An entity that acts as both an Observer and an Observable.

+It can subscribe to an Observable and Observers can subscribe to it.

+Can be useful for processing data before the end-consumer receives it.

 ### Schedulers (Week 4)
+Schedulers dictate concurrency behavior for subscribers.

+* IO: Reuses any threads that are done with their tasks and creates a new one if none are available.
+* NewThread: Creates a new thread for every task
+* Single: same thread. (it will interrupt current tasks)
+* Trampoline: same thread, but waits for previous tasks to complete
+* from: Allows you to wrap an Executor as a scheduler